-MICROBUBBLE TECHNOLOGY FOR THE PRESERVATION OF VEGETABLES AND FRUITS: A COMPREHENSIVE REVIEW
+MICROBUBBLE TECHNOLOGY AS SUSTAINABLE OPTION FOR THE PRESERVATION OF VEGETABLES AND FRUITS: A COMPREHENSIVE REVIEW

 ABSTRACT

 Fruit and vegetable postharvest losses present serious obstacles to environmental sustainability, economic stability, and food security.
 Conventional preservation techniques, such refrigeration and chemical treatments, frequently fall short in preserving the quality of fruit and extending its shelf life.
 Microbubble technology provides a novel, environmentally friendly solution with its small gas bubbles (less than 200 microns) and high surface area-to-volume ratios.
 By enhancing gas dissolution, microbial inactivation, and pollutant removal, these bubbles improve washing, disinfection, and storage.
 Microbubble treatments with ozone, carbon dioxide, and hypochlorous acid have demonstrated encouraging outcomes in terms of prolonging freshness, maintaining nutritional value, and lowering chemical usage.
 Microbubble technology offers a cost- effective and environmentally friendly substitute for traditional preservation techniques, notwithstanding issues with scalability, pricing, and regulatory permissions.
 Future research should focus on optimizing its integration with other techniques to enhance its commercial viability and effectiveness in food preservation.